Methodology

 Chat-based measurement through interaction, without direct code instrumentation

-software instrumentation is the process of adding code to a system to collect data about how it works; while the Cursor chat is public and accessible, testing it is different than calling an API to extract measurements programmatically
+Software instrumentation is the process of adding code to a system to collect data about how it works; while the Cursor chat is public and accessible, the testing approach is different than calling an API to extract measurements programmatically.

 Testing a closed consumer application vs an open API

-Rather than target specific API endpoints with documented interfaces,
+Rather than target specific endpoints with documented interfaces,

 Cursor testing targets consumer application with proprietary chat